NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-arm.md

 To preform ARM, R was utilized.
 The full code used to describe the visuals provided below are presented in [ARM - CODE](https://nataliermcastro.github.io/projects/2025/03/15/political-stances-arm-code.html).
 The R file and workspace may also be downlaoaded at the provided link.

 <a id="ARM_Viz"></a>
-#### Associaiton Rules for Climate, Government, Republican, and Democrat
+#### Association Rules for Climate, Government, Republican, and Democrat
 The figures illustrated below are generated using lemmatized data.
 This allows for a merge of multiple word forms with the same word senses to be illustrated visually.
 If you see words that are incomplete like 'extren' this may be representing "externally", or "external"
 <section class="gallery">
 	<div class="row">